openamiguel/equitysim/README.md

     - `-plotName`: name of the plot image file
     - `-numShares`: number of shares to trade at each transaction (long or short)
     - `-startValue`: initial value of portfolio (USD)
+    - `-switch`: option to switch the buy and sell signals

 ### assorted calculators and misc. programs
 - **ticker_universe.py**